This Texas caviar (Cowboy caviar) will have everyone crowded around the bowl! It’s full of big, zesty flavor and perfect for parties.

 - Green onions

 Texas caviar dressing

-Now, let’s talk Cowboy caviar dressing.
-A common variation of this recipe uses store-bought Italian dressing.
-But of course you must make homemade!
+Let’s talk Cowboy caviar dressing.
+A common spin on this recipe uses store-bought Italian dressing, but it’s much tastier with homemade!
 The dressing is simple to whip up using just a few ingredients you’ll likely already have in your pantry and spice drawer.
 Here’s what’s in this Texas caviar dressing:

 - Lime juice